Maps between Boundaries of Relatively Hyperbolic Groups: Preliminaries

-A metric space $(X,d_X)$ is said to be proper if every closed ball in $X$ is compact. \end{defn}

-\begin{lem}[Arzel$\Grave{\mathsf{a}}$-Ascoli Theorem, \cite{BH99}] If $Y$ is a separable metric space and $X$ is compact metric space, then every sequence of equicontinuous maps $f_n: Y\to X$ has a sub-sequence that converges, uniformly on compact subsets, to a continuous map $f: Y\to X$. \end{lem} \begin{cor} If $X$ is a compact metric space and $c_n:[0,1]\to X$ is a sequence of linearly parameterized geodesics, then there exists a linearly parameterized geodesic $c:[0,1]\to X$ and a subsequence $\{c_{n(i)}\}$ of the sequence $\{c_n\}$ that converges uniformly to $c$ as $n(i)\to\infty$. \end{cor}

-\begin{defn} Let $(X,d_X)$ be a geodesic metric space. \begin{itemize} \item Geodesic Triangle: A geodesic triangle in $X$ consists of three points $a,b,c \in X$ (called vertices) and three geodesic segments $[a,b], [b,c], [c,a]$ (called sides) joining them.
-A geodesic triangle with vertices $a,b,c \in X$ is denoted as $\triangle(a,b,c)$.

-\item Slim Triangle: Let $\delta\ge 0$.
-Given $a,b,c \in X$, a geodesic triangle $\triangle(a,b,c)$ is said to be $\delta$-slim if any side of the triangle is contained within the closed $\delta$-neighborhood of the union of other two sides.
+\begin{defn} Let $(X,d_X)$ be a geodesic metric space. \begin{itemize} \item Slim triangle: Let $\delta \ge 0$.
+Given points $a, b, c \in X$, a geodesic triangle $\triangle(a, b, c)$ is said to be $\delta$-slim if each side of the triangle is contained in the closed $\delta$-neighbourhood of the union of the other two sides.